turingschool/front-end-curriculum/lessons/module-2/binary-search-tree.md

        /
     6
 ```

+#### Turn and Talk

+* What patterns, if any, do you see with how the numbers are arranged?

 ## Dig Deeper: Why Use A BST?
 Before we continue to look at this structure, let's talk about what we mean by "cheap".
 Think about what an array looks like: